microsoft/dstoolkit-kg-search/README.md

 SEARCH_AUTH_URL # the URL of the authentication provider, it should be https://login.microsoftonline.com/{tenant id}/oauth2/token if Azure AD login is configured
 SEARCH_GRANT_TYPE # simply set it as client_credentials
 SEARCH_CLIENT_ID # the client id when you registered in the identity provider for the search APIs App Service.
 SEARCH_CLIENT_SECRET # a client secret for the application you registered in the identity provider.
-Follow this https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret to create a client secret if you dont have.
+Follow this https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret to create a client secret if you don't have.

 # Configuration for UI Application
 APP_SECRET_KEY  # The secret key for frontend application to maintain cookies